6 Ways to Fix iPhone Asking for 6-Digit Passcode Instead of 4

 Always start with these methods first.
 While they don't work for everyone, they could save you the headache of restoring your device.

 Fix 1.
-Try common default iPhone passcodes
+Try Common Default iPhone Passcodes

 This might sound too simple, but it's a crucial first step.
 If your iPhone is asking for six digits, but you only ever had a four-digit code, try entering your four-digit code followed by "00".
 This sometimes works if the system is merely glitching on the input format.
-Additionally, some users have reported success with generic default passcodes, especially on a device that was just reset.
-These are long shots but cost nothing to try:

 • 123456